qiaokexin/Quadruple-Differential/README.md

-This repository contains supplementary material of the paper
+This repository contains supplementary materials of the paper
 # Quadruple Differential Distinguishers and MILP-based Automatic Searching Methods.